 The reason both religious and secular people today are so blind to the apocalyptic bona fides of Trumpism is that we are in thrall to outdated conceptions of Christianity, the Bible, religion, prophecy, God, etc. We are trapped in a 2nd Millennium Model of what those things essentially are.
 If you think, for example, that C.S.
 Lewis was essentially right about the character of Christianity, then you have no concept of the apocalyptic energy of scripture.
 Lewis ignored apocalyptic themes, and made demons into pop-psychological characters of banal comedy.
 His Christianity, as well as of all mainline Protestant and Catholic varieties in the post-WW2 era, is essentially the “Christianity and Water” that he derided.

 In a time of extreme, dualistic opposition between two cultures derived from the Bible, which both see their side as essentially good and their opponents as essentially evil, it can be hard to tell Satan apart from the Messiah.
 To some the cult leader is a new Christ; to others he is a Satanic figure.
 Either way, his role is to be a fighter, an opponent, a cosmic adversary.
 Trump and Satan have everything to do with one another, whether or not one believes in Satan or in the real existence of evil beings.

-We are going through all this psychotic, irrational nonsense in America because America’s sacred scriptures themselves are fundamentally psychotic and irrational.
+We are experiencing a psychotic drama in America because our sacred scriptures are fundamentally psychotic and irrational.